Skip to main content

 By 2015, that had changed.
 The uninsured rate for Hispanic residents under 65 dropped dramatically, to 11 percent.

-Put another way: Among Hispanics, the likelihood of being uninsured fell from one in every four people to one in every 10.
+Put another way: Among Hispanic residents, the likelihood of being uninsured fell from one in every four people to one in every 10.

 How did that happen?
 The major reason was the Affordable Care Act, which made coverage available and more affordable to many low- and moderate-income state residents.
 Overall, the uninsured rate in Connecticut fell from 12 percent to 7 percent according to the Kaiser Family Foundation.